 Despite there being a fairly big open world for what the game’s memory would allow, and despite the fact that the story goes through three separate phases, the game can take only about 4 hours to finish, which even for the time, was unacceptable.
 I wasn’t the best example of how to develop a 3D game for a number of reasons, but this reason is definitely one of the most prominent.

 Storyline – 4/10

-Telling the same story as the film, it evolves around Batman and his sidekicks protecting Gotham from Bane, Poison Ivy and Mr. Freeze.
-There are no basic story elements, as the industry was starting to incorporate in-depth story into games, but there is consolation in the fact that unlike the film, it doesn’t feature lacklustre acting and jokes that make Carrot Top look like Richard Pryor.
+Telling the same story as the film, it revolves around Batman and his sidekicks protecting Gotham from Bane, Poison Ivy, and Mr. Freeze.
+There are no basic story elements, as the industry was starting to incorporate in-depth story into games, but there is consolation in the fact that unlike the film, it doesn’t feature lackluster acting and jokes that make Carrot Top look like Richard Pryor.